 You are using an old version of Internet Explorer.
 It may not display all the features of this and other websites.
 To improve security and online experience, please use a different browser or

 update Internet Explorer

-A ferry boat ride to or from the castle - perfect for wildlife spotting
+Take a ferry boat ride to or from the castle – perfect for wildlife spotting

-A home-made cream tea in the sunshine while you watch the boats drift by
+Enjoy a home-made cream tea in the sunshine while you watch the boats drift by